FoRTE-Research/UlSWaP-Bench/README.md

 Running `make clean` will remove all files produced during compilation.

-TODO: This is currently broken.

-To build all benchmarks and move the resulting bin files to the repo's top-level directory, run [buildAll.sh](buildAll.sh).
+To build all benchmarks and move the resulting elf files to the repo's top-level directory, run [buildAll.sh](buildAll.sh).

 ### Porting